sharmahimanshi81/ez-labs-assignment/README.md

 **EZ Assignment** is a responsive React web application that includes a **Hero Section**, a **validated Contact Form**, and a **responsive Header** with a toggle menu for mobile view.
 It is built entirely using **pure React.js and CSS**, without any external UI or state management libraries — focusing on simplicity, performance, and responsiveness.
+This project was developed as part of the EZ Labs Assignment.
+It is a single-page, fully responsive website built using React.js and CSS, faithfully recreated based on the provided Figma design.

+A contact form is integrated with the given API endpoint and includes form validation to prevent empty fields or invalid email entries.
+Upon successful submission, the message “Form Submitted” is displayed on the screen.

+The background and mandala design are styled for a clean, cohesive aesthetic, with added UI enhancements such as improved spacing, text alignment, and hover effects to elevate the overall user experience.

+The project emphasizes design accuracy, responsiveness, and functional form integration.

 ---
 ## 🚀 Live Demo